HadisDaqiq/ReadingExcelFile/README.md

     commons-collections4-4.3.jar

     commons-compress-1.18.jar

+    (All these files are under jars directory in your project)

 3. On eclipse create a new project with a package name "ExcelReader" and include ExcelReader.java inside it.
  Right click on the project.
 Build Path -> configure Build Path -> (click the libraries tab) -> add external JARs.